Charles Wolfson Centre for Reconstructive Surgery

-The Royal Free Charity has embarked on a fundraising campaign to secure the set-up and initial five year work of the Centre.
+The Royal Free Charity delivered a major fundraising campaign to secure the set-up and initial five year work of the centre.
 These initial costs amount to £3.7 million and include the refurbishment of the research space and appointment of key clinical and research staff.

-The centre has been named the Charles Wolfson Centre for Reconstructive Surgery in recognition of the generous donation from The Charles Wolfson Charitable Trust.
-We have also received donations from individuals and charitable trusts and foundations, but we still need further support to realise our vision.
+The centre is named the Charles Wolfson Centre for Reconstructive Surgery in recognition of the generous support of the Charles Wolfson Charitable Trust.
+We also received donations from individuals and charitable trusts and foundations.

-If you would like to support the Charles Wolfson Centre for Reconstructive Surgery or would like further details, please contact [email protected]
+If you would like to support the work of the Charles Wolfson Centre for Reconstructive Surgery or would like further details, please contact our fundraising team.